-The 5G bands for n31 and n72 have been progressed in 3GPP and chipset supplier GCT has released a roadmap for 5G in the 400 MHz bands to be available during this year.
+The 5G bands for n31, n72, n87 and n88 have been progressed in 3GPP and chipset suppliers GCT and Qualcomm have released a roadmap for 5G in the 400 MHz bands to be available during this year.
 The focus is RedCap which is a good fit for the bandwidth available in the 400 MHz bands.